johno/turn-it-off-and-on-again/readme.md

-# Turn it off and on again
+# turn-it-off-and-on-again

 ![Turn it off and on again](http://media.giphy.com/media/F7yLXA5fJ5sLC/giphy.gif)

-This is a quick, ridiculous CLI tool to `nombom`:
+This is a quick, ridiculous CLI tool to `nombom`.

 ```
 rm -rf node_modules